srudkin12/RegionalBallMapper/README.md

 After Sessions 3 and 4 the slides used in the discussion will be made available.

 Relevant elements of the presentations from all sessions will be recorded and made available in the weeks following the workshop.
-Links to these sessions will be added to the GitHub site in due course.
+The video of the workshop is available via: https://video.manchester.ac.uk/faculties/dcfc56d26eb49a4a9b05f8883bae189f/9160c512-d713-41fb-a8a5-99e014ac9d96/